edwakku/omniscient/README.md

-# This project is abandoned, the app can still be downloaded from here but I wont guarantee it will work.
+# This project is abandoned
-Anyone is free to fork it, if there is any reason to do so.
+The app can still be downloaded from here but I wont guarantee it will work.

 # Omniscient
 A simple program for Windows that shows your currently active window as a rich presence status on Discord.